How do I recycle?

 The Little Things

-Can and bottle labels, stray staples in office paper and the little plastic windows in junk mail are generally OK to leave in.
+Can and bottle labels, bottle caps, stray staples in office paper and the little plastic windows in junk mail are generally OK to leave in.

 Don’t put recyclables in plastic bags.
 Keep them loose.